myth/Adressaway/README.md

 Attempting to drag and drop the extension with a regular web page open will make Chrome believe it is being injected from that page, and deny adding the extension.

+Try enabling developer mode if Chrome randomly decides to disable the extension.

 #### Option 2: Chrome Web store

 Google Chrome Store has suddenly taken down the extension.
 My guess is they have received a complaint.